 Getting your business online can be so dang confusing these days.
 While web design continues to get simpler and more accessible to the Average Joe, it also means there are more options than ever before.

-The reasoning these guys use to diss Weebly, and my business as a whole, is flimsy at best.
+The reasoning these guys used to diss Weebly, and my business as a whole, was flimsy at best.
 I’m not going to get into all the reasons why these guys hate like this, (I’ll save that for another post) but one common denominator is that they are all WordPress developers.

-As I said, I use both Weebly and WordPress in my business, and even used WordPress to build this entire blog you’re reading right now.
+As I said, I’ve use both Weebly and WordPress in my business, and even used WordPress to build this entire blog you’re reading right now.

 And since I get so many questions about Weebly, and whether it’s worth your time and money, I’m going to use this post to answer as many questions about Weebly vs WordPress as possible.